learn-co-students/has_secure_password_lab-online-web-sp-000/README.md

 ## Introduction

-Our app has three pages:
+Our app has thre pages:
   1. A signup page, where the user enters their username, password, and password confirmation.
   2. A login page, where the user submits their username and password and are logged in.
   3. A user homepage, which says, "Hi, #{username}."